michalpiszczek/nonstdlib/README.md

 ```
 ## Implementation

 I'm fairly new to Go, but I'm loving it so far!
-I've got another project Going, and this library is sort of a quick detour from that.
+This library has been fun distraction from another project that I've got *Go*ing.

 I am happy with: